Jaripeo: Las reinas

 Las Reinas del Jaripeo or The queens are the feminine side of a jaripeo event.
 Traditionally, las reinas were typically a group of three to four young ladies who recently turned 15 years old.
 Being a reina implicated social recognition and served as a way to present these young girls into society almost like how they do in a fiesta de quinceañera.
 Las reinas enter on horseback wearing long, colorful, traditional Mexican dresses, greeting the public while followed by about a dozen men on horseback.
 They do a circle around the arena before ultimately coming to a stop at the center where the jinetes are then presented.

 Jinetes

 Jinetes or riders are the main event at jaripeos.
 They wear leather chaps and overall bright attire.
 Jinetes are people, usually men, who do bull or horseback riding.
 On some occasions, the jinetes compete with each other.
 The format used to qualify each one and choose a winner consists of seeing how long the jinete lasts on top of the animal.

 Regional Mexican jaripeo styles

 Charro style

 The Charro style is the oldest of the different modern jaripeo variations.
-It is normally part of the multiple-event charreada, the national sport of Mexico, where it is known as jineteo de toro (bull riding in Spanish), but can also be held as a stand-alone event.
+It is normally part of the multiple-event charreada, Mexico's national sport, where it is known as jineteo de toro (bull riding in Spanish), but can also be held as a stand-alone event.

 Lazo style

 The Lazo style is the most widely practiced in all of jaripeo.
-It is traditionally practiced in western, central, eastern, and southwestern Mexico.
+It is traditionally practiced in central and southern Mexico.